 What about the loans I’ll take out while in grad school?

 Talking with your federal and private loans servicers can help you determine the best options in your specific situation.
-Education loan management can be complicated.
+Education loan management can seem complicated.
 Your servicers can look at your accounts and provide information about the best choices for you.